dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2016-01-08-Understanding-The-Reality-Of-The-World.md

 header:
      teaser: /assets/images/wiapost/5006-Understanding-The-Reality-Of-The-World.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Understanding The Reality Of The World](/assets/images/wiapost/5006-Understanding-The-Reality-Of-The-World.jpg)

-## Understanding The Reality Of The World
+# Understanding The Reality Of The World

-### The reality in the Reflection
+## The reality in the Reflection

-Namaste,

 I am not sure how many of you will be able to recollect this sloka from Bhagwat Geeta Chapter 15.